maccora/LexRag_v1/README.md

 ### Installation

-Dependencies are already configured in this Replit environment:
+Dependencies are already configured in my local environment, but should be able to be installed via pip: pip install -r requirements.txt
 - `mistralai` - Mistral AI SDK
 - `chromadb` - Vector database
 - `streamlit` - Web interface